led02/card10_firmware/Documentation/pycardium/light-sensor.rst

 .. py:function:: light_sensor.start()

    Turn on the ADC and start reading brightness values.
-This function must be called before any measurements can be taken.
+(In past this function must be called before any measurements can be taken.)

 .. py:function:: light_sensor.get_reading()